Raw Honey vs. Regular

 Unless you are a beekeeper, like me, you may have no idea how complicated honey can be.
-There are actually many different types of honey – based primarily on nectar source.
-Beyond that, all the marketing terms can be rather confusing.
+There are actually many different types of honey with differing tastes.
+But, marketing campaigns do not make understanding honey any easier.

 What is Raw Honey?

-Raw honey is the purest form of honey.
-This product straight from the hive has undergone minimal handling or processing.
-It is typically strained only to remove large pieces of wax and/or dead bees.
+Raw honey is in its purest form-straight from the hive.
+It has undergone minimal handling or processing.
+After being extracted from the honeycomb, it is typically strained only to remove large pieces of wax.

-Being unfiltered, raw honey contains bits of pollen, beeswax, and bee propolis.
+As a result of minimal processing, it retains all of its natural enzymes, vitamins, minerals, and antioxidants.
+Raw honey also contains bits of pollen, beeswax, and bee propolis.
 This gives raw honey its unique flavor and contributes to it nutritional profile.

 What is Regular Honey?

-The term “regular honey” (also called store bought honey – commercial honey) is the most common product for sale in the grocery store.
+The term “regular honey” (store bought honey – commercial honey) is the most common product for sale in the grocery store.

-It begins its journey at the hive, in this way raw honey and regular honey are alike.
-However, most commercial jars of honey go through a series of processing steps before it reaches the grocery shelves.
+It too begins its journey at the hive, in this way raw honey and regular honey are alike.
+However, most jars of regular honey go through a series of processing steps before it reaches the grocery shelves.

-The time between honey leaving the hive and reaching you can be several months – or more.
-It is natural for honey to crystallize, but consumers understand and prefer a liquid product that pours well
+The time between honey leaving the hive and reaching you can be several months.
+It is natural for honey to crystallize or solidify over time.

 Pasteurization